 - Parque Nacional Manuel Antonio;

 - Playa Del Coco;

 - Isla Tortuga.

 - Costa Rica is the second largest exporter of bananas in the world —great chance to improve your banana bread baking skills!;

 - Costa Rica is home to more than 5% of the world’s biodiversity;

 - Ice cream flavors in Costa Rica can sometimes be a bit unusual to say the least, you can expect to find flavors such as goat cheese and chipotle blueberry —definitely cannot say that Ticos don’t think outside of the box;

 - Isla de Coco, the most remote area in Costa Rica, can be seen in the opening moments of one of Steven Spielberg’s most famous films, Jurassic Park.

-We hope that after reading this article you feel more than ready to pack everything and embrace that pura vida way of living in Costa Rica!
-If you still feel like you might need some extra help, we got your back.
-We recommend checking out the pages we have linked below for you.
+We hope that by now you feel more than ready to take off and embrace that pura vida while living in Costa Rica!
+Should you still need help with the moving to Costa Rica process, we’ve still got your back.
+We recommend checking out the pages linked below.
 Good luck! ☘